FadyMohareb/dupless/README.md

 ## Output files

-The outputf folder will contains the following subfolders:
+The output folder will contains the following subfolders:

-- individuals_beds/  contains the bed files describing the het. regions for each sequence.
+- *individuals_beds/*  contains the bed files describing the het. regions for each sequence.
-- invidual_blasts/   contains the blast results for each het. region.
+- *invidual_blasts/*   contains the blast results for each het. region.
-- graphs/            contains the coverage graphs for each sequence.
+- *graphs/*            contains the coverage graphs for each sequence (see below).
-- temp/              contains temp file for blast.
+- *temp/*              contains temp file for blast.
 - **deduplicated/**      contains the results of DupLess: **deduplicated.fasta** and **discarded.fasta**

 The output folder will also contain the following files: